syncfusion-content/maui-docs/MAUI/Range-Slider/getting-started.md

 ![RangeSlider label format](images/getting-started/label-format.png)

-N> N> You can refer to our [.NET MAUI Range Slider](https://www.syncfusion.com/maui-controls/maui-range-slider) feature tour page for its groundbreaking feature representations.
+N> You can refer to our [.NET MAUI Range Slider](https://www.syncfusion.com/maui-controls/maui-range-slider) feature tour page for its groundbreaking feature representations.
 You can also explore our [.NET MAUI Range Slider Example](https://github.com/syncfusion/maui-demos/tree/master/MAUI/Sliders/SampleBrowser.Maui.Sliders/Samples/RangeSlider) that shows you how to render the Range Slider in .NET MAUI.